What to see and do in Singapore

 Why should Singapore be your next travel destination?
 Its simple!
 Delicious food, superb shopping and fabulous sightseeing.
 There really is something for everyone!

 Singapore is a city,

 Take the opportunity to find out what to see and do in Singapore.

 Singapore History and Culture

-Singapore is a diverse and harmonious nation and is frequently described as a country where “East meets West”.
-Wander through the historical quays along the Singapore River.
-Explore the old Malay quarter of Kampong Glam or shop in Little India to get a sense of harmony in Singapore.
+Today Singapore is a diverse and harmonious nation and frequently described as a country where “East meets West”.

-Known for its luxury hotels and casinos and shopping malls.
-Many hotels are linked underground by huge shopping malls so be aware you could start shopping and end up miles from where you started!
+Many hotels are linked together by huge underground shopping malls so you could end up miles from where you started!